xiix0/scam/README.md

-You will hear good news from one you thought unfriendly to you.
+You have a will that can be influenced by all with whom you come in contact.